 Additionally, stress can promote a falsely negative result, as it is known to raise von Willebrand factor levels in the blood.

 Many mild symptoms can be mistaken for other bleeding disorders, making it difficult for a doctor to diagnose von Willebrand disease based on clinical signs alone.

 Von Willebrand disease should be suspected in a patient with an average number of platelets in the blood and bleeding from the mucous membranes, nose, gums, and gastrointestinal tract.

 Tests when von Willebrand disease is suspected often include the following:

 - The amount of von Willebrand factor (measurement of von Willebrand factor antigen).

 - The co-factor activity of ristocetin.

-- The amount of factor VIII (measure of factor VIII antigen) factor VIII
+- The amount of element VIII (a measure of factor VIII antigen) factor VIII

-Children with type 2 von Willebrand disease have a prolonged bleeding time and decreased activity of von Willebrand factor, they may also have reduced amounts of von Willebrand factor and factor VIII and decreased activity of factor VIII.
+Children with type 2 von Willebrand disease have a prolonged bleeding time and decreased activity of von Willebrand factor; they may also have reduced amounts of von Willebrand factor and factor VIII and reduced activity of factor VIII.